 - They should have intimate knowledge of your business and its industry.
 This will come over time, but it will be difficult to hire someone with industry knowledge, especially if they’re a junior designer, right away.
 It’s hard to compete with a specialized agency when a designer is learning the needs of B2B marketing teams, let alone the specifics of the industry.

-- Normally people lump designers into multiple categories—user interface, user experience, graphic design, and web design.
+- The skillset they bring will be limited.
+Even brilliant designers are better at some areas than others.
+Normally people lump designers into multiple categories—user interface, user experience, graphic design, and web design.
 But there are very few people who can do all of those things very well, so you need to be clear about your company’s needs, what you’re hiring for, and what you are trying to achieve through the design role.

 - Also, internal creatives can struggle to extract themselves from the brands that employ them.
 This creates a lack of perspective which can affect the creative outcome.
 Many of the best graphic designers are free thinkers, and that is part of their value—they don’t like to do the same thing every day.
 That is what makes them great creative thinkers.
 So, if you are hiring a designer to work on PowerPoint presentations and sales collateral all day, every day, you need to make sure you aren’t hiring somebody who will be bored after three months.